John O'Shea: International career

 O'Shea earned his first senior cap for the Republic of Ireland on 15 August 2001, when manager Mick McCarthy sent him on as an 84th-minute substitute for Gary Kelly in a friendly against Croatia at Lansdowne Road.
-His debut ended in disappointment, when he gave away a penalty for handball in injury time, which was scored by Davor Šuker for a 2–2 draw.
+He gave away a penalty for handball in injury time, which was scored by Davor Šuker for a 2–2 draw.
 He was not included in the Irish squad for the 2002 FIFA World Cup.

-His versatility has earned him a place in the starting eleven.
-Although played in various positions during last few qualifying campaigns, he has made the defensive slot his own, mainly in central defence with Richard Dunne and at right-back on occasion or filling in for injured players.
 On 19 August 2003, O'Shea scored his first international goal as he headed in Ireland's first in a 2–1 home friendly victory over Australia.

 During the 2010 World Cup qualifying, O'Shea was ever present in the starting line-up for eight of the 10 games.
 On 1 April 2009, in the game against Italy, he was elbowed in the forehead by Giampaolo Pazzini, who earned the record for the fastest sending off in Italian football history.
 After receiving treatment for the bleeding, O'Shea continued playing all 90 minutes.

 Including the second leg of their play-off victory over Estonia, made nine appearances in UEFA Euro 2012 qualifying, as Ireland reached the continental tournament for the first time since 1988.
 He played every minute of their finals campaign, a group stage elimination after three defeats.
 On 15 August 2012, his 80th cap, O'Shea captained Ireland for the first time, in a goalless friendly draw against Serbia at the Red Star Stadium in Belgrade.
 On 15 October 2013, he opened a 3–1 World Cup qualifying victory over Kazakhstan at the Aviva Stadium, his second international goal and the first in over a decade.